-Seen, Heard, and Represented: A Policymaker's Guide to Counsel for Kids that do not currently guarantee legal representation for kids in court.
+Seen, Heard, and Represented:

+A Policymaker's Guide

+In 2021, NACC launched the Counsel for Kids campaign dedicated to ensuring that children in foster care receive lawyers of their own.
+A first-of-its-kind effort, Counsel for Kids works to mobilize advocates and legal professionals to change the law in states that do not currently guarantee legal representation for kids in court.
 The campaign assists state advocates in communications, drafting legislative proposals, strategic policy advocacy, and coalition-building.
 State advocates learned that their state legislators and staffers frequently needed more comprehensive information on children's legal rights, the researched impact of counsel for kids, the array of federal funding streams, and implementing quality legal services delivery systems to educate their peers and influence policy reform.
 To meet this need, the Counsel for Kids campaign developed the first comprehensive guide for state policymakers to address the lack of legal representation for children in child protection court proceedings.
 Seen, Heard, and Represented: A Policymaker's Guide to Counsel for Kids explains why kids need high-quality counsel and provides a blueprint for legislators to develop excellent child representation delivery systems and strengthen state policy.
 This new guide highlights five top priorities for policymakers and includes model legislation for legislators to adopt in their state.
 It also describes underutilized funding sources for states to provide counsel for kids and how investing in justice for children can save taxpayers money.
 Below is an excerpt from the forthcoming publication.